Andrew College Logo

 • The applicant must be a student in good standing at another accredited college or university.

-• The applicant must be recommended, in writing, for admission as a transient student by the Vice President of Academic Affairs or Registrar of the institution at which the student is currently enrolled.
+• The applicant must be recommended, in writing, for admission as a transient student by the Vice President of Academic Affairs, Registrar, or other academic official of the institution at which the student is currently enrolled.

 Transient applicants must submit the required material(s)